-- (b) the reliability of supply for lawful existing groundwater users, including those with existing, but not yet implemented, resource consents; - (c) surface water flows and levels, particularly in spring-fed streams, natural wetlands, lakes, aquatic ecosystems and habitats (including life supporting capacity and ecosystem health and processes of waterbodies) and their natural character; and - (d) water quality; - 3. ensure water is used efficiently and reasonably by requiring that the rate and volume of abstraction specified on water permits to take and use water are no more than reasonable for the intended end use following the criteria established in Appendix O and Appendix L.4.
+- 2. avoid, remedy or mitigate significant adverse effects from the use and development of groundwater resources on: - (a) long-term aquifer storage volumes; - (b) the reliability of supply for lawful existing groundwater users, including those with existing, but not yet implemented, resource consents; - (c) surface water flows and levels, particularly in spring-fed streams, natural wetlands, lakes, aquatic ecosystems and habitats (including life supporting capacity and ecosystem health and processes of water bodies) and their natural character; and - (d) water quality; - 3. ensure water is used efficiently and reasonably by requiring that the rate and volume of abstraction specified on water permits to take and use water are no more than reasonable for the intended end use following the criteria established in Appendix O and Appendix L.4.